San Miguel, Manila: Spanish era and founding

 After the Spaniards arrived, the island of Malakanyang was annexed as a barrio of Dilao (now known as Paco, Manila).
 However, in 1591, the Jesuits set up a Japanese mission in the island.

 In 1611, the Spaniards continued to accommodate Japanese Christians who were persecuted by the Tokugawa Shogunate.
 It was Justo Takayama, a feudal lord, who led a group of approximately 300 Japanese Christians to the Philippines in 1614.

-In 1618, the then Japanese mission in Malakanyang, formerly a barrio of Dilao became known as the parish of San Miguel, a Jesuit creation independent of the Franciscan town of San Fernando Rey.
+In 1618, the then Japanese mission in Malakanyan, formerly a barrio of Dilao became known as the parish of San Miguel, a Jesuit creation independent of the Franciscan town of San Fernando Rey.

 The Jesuits under the leadership of Fr.
 Marcelo Francisco Mastrili built the National Shrine of San Miguel de Arcangel in 1630 as an act of gratitude by the Spanish governor-general Sebastián Hurtado de Corcuera who had miraculously escaped death on a military campaign.
 Since then, Japanese migrants began migrating into the region en masse by the 17th-18th centuries.

 Eventually, relations between the Spaniards and Japan had worsened.
 Missionaries from the Philippines were being martyred in Nagasaki and in 1637, Japan closed itself to the world in what was known as the Sakoku, prohibiting any entrance of foreigners in most areas of Japan.

 The Church of San Miguel was damaged during the 1645 Luzon earthquake and during the British occupation of Manila as part of the Seven Years' War in 1762.